Life insurance underwriting: What to expect

 Next steps in the underwriting process

 Underwriting can take as little as 24 hours but could last 4 to 6 weeks.
-The more extensive the policy, the more detailed and time-consuming the process.
+The more extensive the policy, generally the more detailed and time-consuming the process.
 During that time, the underwriter will review the details of your application and the results of your health exam.
 The underwriter will then use this data to assess your life expectancy and determine your life insurance risk class and classification.
 This will then determine the amount of coverage allowable and the monthly premium.
 Classifications vary somewhat by insurance company, but "Preferred Plus" is the name typically given to the class that qualifies for the most favorable policy terms.
 Others may include:

 Preferred Plus: excellent health, ideal height/weight ratio, clean family history